Killinskillz69/Nineteen69-paystring.crypto.com-/Major-issues-resulting-in-lost-or-stuck-funds.md

 An address received ETH which has no transaction history and is exactly 1 byte off from an address that does have a transaction history.
 We can assert that it is unreasonably improbable that there are two private keys that have a public address that are within 1 byte of each other, one of which has never been used and the other which has.

 This problem occurs when a user accidentally typos address entry when sending (e.g., accidentally changes the last character of the address).

+## Contracts Deployed With No Code
+When a user submits a transaction with no `to` field, it is interpreted as a contract deployment.
+If they also leave out the `data` field this results in a contract being deployed with no code.
+If the transaction has ETH attached to it then the ETH becomes inaccessible as it is given to the "contract" even though the contract has no code associated with it.
+This problem most commonly occurs when someone constructs a transaction incorrectly (accidentally leaving off the `to` field) but can also occur when someone attempts to create a contract but accidentally leaves out the data.
+In either case, it is easy to identify and the proper owner is obvious (transaction submitter).